iterami/Docs.htm/common/guides/json.md

       // Optional.
 If this entity collides with other entities that have collision.
       "collides": false,

       // Optional.
+If this entity collides, then this is the maximum distance before collision occurs.
+      "collide-range": 2.5,

+      // Optional.
 If this entity can be collided with by other entities that collide.
       "collides": false,